Condition Analysis

 7

-The NW-facing aspect receives almost no direct sunlight, removing the most effective drying mechanism and leaving wind as the sole significant driver of evaporation.
+The NW-facing aspect receives very little direct sunlight, removing solar heating as a drying mechanism and leaving the crag reliant on wind alone.

-At 430m, Simonside is frequently in cloud, which deposits surface moisture on the rock even during nominally dry periods and keeps humidity near 100% at the crag face.
+At 430m, Simonside is frequently in cloud, meaning mist can deposit additional surface moisture even during nominally dry periods.

-There have been zero consecutive dry days heading into today, meaning no uninterrupted drying window has begun — fell sandstone after heavy rain needs 48–72+ hours minimum.
+There have been zero fully dry days since June 1st, meaning no sustained drying window has begun.

 Recommendations